 be euphoric and immediately record it and probably all to easy forget to

-collect more facts before we celebrate the great finding and lable it
+collect more facts before we celebrate the great finding and label it

 highest priority.
 Often, when looking closer to an ugly looking bug and

-spending more time to understand the impact, the probability of the
+spending more time to understand its impact, the probability of the

 anomaly to occur in real life and the number of affected users, then